ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 # Occasionally Connected Servers - A Whitepaper

-The Occasionally Connected Servers pattern is a solution for a modern set of problems that arises from the increasing desire of business to provide high quality, data and content rich, connected experiences for their customers and employees across a distributed set locations.
+The Occasionally Connected Servers pattern is a solution for a modern set of problems that arises from the increasing desire of business to provide high quality, data and content rich, connected experiences for their customers and employees across a distributed set of locations.

 This whitepaper describes a set of technology patterns that collectively solve this problem through the creation of server applications that are designed for the intermittent and high latency connectivity experienced in geographic distribution scenarios.

 ## What's the problem we have&quest;

 There are quite a few different industries that have a similar class of problem, requiring a similar class of solution.
-The basic summary is that there are different locations where the business meets it's customers and it wants to create richer, more data driven experiences while catering to the high latency and lower reliability of its connections to it's central infrastructure.
+The basic summary is that there are different locations where the business meets its customers and it wants to create richer, more data driven experiences while catering to the high latency and lower reliability of its connections to its central infrastructure.

 ### Some examples:

 #### Retail

 Lots of retail companies are creating their own applications for staff and customer use.
-Staff are increasingly using phone based POS systems for POS and inventory searches.
+Staff are increasingly using phone-based POS systems for POS and inventory searches.

 Customer facing apps used to be a mobile app version of their website, but increasingly we are seeing demand for richer experiences: